astronomer80/nrf52_bledfu_mac/Readme.md

-CocoaApplication Test to Scan BLE devices with DFU Service and to perform the DFU via BLE
+CocoaApplication to Scan BLE devices with DFU Service and to perform the DFU via BLE using iOSDFULibrary.framework